virot/powershellYK/Docs/Commands/Set-YubikeyOTP.md

 ```

 ## DESCRIPTION
-Allows the configuration of the Yubikey OTP slots.
-The Yubikey OTP slots can be configured with a static password, a HOTP code, Challange Response or a Yubico OTP configuration.
+Allows the configuration of the YubiKey OTP slots (2).
+The YubiKey OTP slots can be configured with:

+- Static password (or a split password),
+- HOTP (OATH) secret for One Time Passwords (OTPs),
+- Challange-Response (YubiOTP or HMAC-SHA1 format)
+- YubiOTP (Yubico OTP)

 ## EXAMPLES